Flag of the European Union EU Clinical Trials Register Help

 End point description

 Reported here is the number of participants with clinically significant abnormal values in urinalysis tests.
 Only tests with at least 1 participant with clinically significant abnormal values are reported.
 Participant was clinically significant abnormal if there was at least one abnormal and clinically significant post-baseline value.
 The Safety Analysis Set consisted of all prospective participants who received any amount of IP.
+As pre-specified in the SAP, descriptive analysis for this outcome measure was planned only for the reported arm, which included all treated participants in this study.

 End point type